March 1, 1997 — Portland, ME

 Kriz-Kraft 17U rack — debut June 1997

 The Goff-modified Leslie 925 sat on top of a new Kriz-Kraft-built 17U rack case that debuted at the same time.
-The Kriz-Kraft replaced the previous road case and became the home for Trey's consolidated rack gear going into the summer and fall.
+The Kriz-Kraft replaced the previous road case and became the home for Trey's consolidated rack gear going into the Summer and Fall.

 From June 1997, the rack was significantly slimmed down.
 The CAE 4×4 Audio Controller was reduced to a single unit with four active loops.
 Three Alesis Microverb units remained in the rack but only one was active — the unit set to the Reverse preset that Trey had used since the earliest days.
 The CAE preamp, Groove Tubes power amp, Black Cat Vibe, and Super Tremolo all carried over.